Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: A timeline of exploration of planetary systems

 The Galileo satellite started exploring the Jupiter system in late 1995, swinging by moon after moon.
 The Cassini-Huygens mission reached Saturn in 2004, exploring the giant planet, its rings and satellites, and even sending a lander onto Titan, the only moon in the solar system with a substantial atmosphere.
 These spacecraft uncovered a fascinating diversity of environments on dozens of moons: many are cold worlds enrobed in miles-thick ice; some with volcanoes spewing molten rock but others whose volcanoes somehow gush liquid water or nitrogen; and then there is Titan with its seas of liquid methane and ethane.
 Their pictures are as stunning and diverse as the scientific discoveries enabled by these spacecraft.
 The far reaches of the Solar System continue to offer surprises: dwarf planets Haumea and Makemake, objects in the distant Kuiper belt, were not discovered until 2004 and 2005, respectively.

 As the close-up exploration of the largest planets in the solar system got underway, a revolution was about to befall astronomers looking much further out.
-It started in 1995 with the announcement of the first exoplanet, now known as 51 Pegasi b, orbiting a star like our own Sun.
-There are now over 4,000 exoplanets on the books \regfootnote{See \url{https://exoplanetarchive.ipac.caltech.edu} and \url{http://exoplanet.eu}.} (more than half found with NASA's {\em Kepler} satellite), but the number expected to exist is vastly larger: by carefully quantifying what our available methods can and cannot observe, scientists estimate that there are over a hundred billion planetary systems in our Milky Way galaxy alone, with perhaps of order ten billion planets with some similarity to Earth.
+It started in 1995 with the announcement of the first exoplanet, now known as \indexit{exoplanet!51\,Pegasi\,b}51\,Pegasi\,b, orbiting a star like our own Sun.
+There are now well over 5,000 exoplanets on the books \regfootnote{See \url{https://exoplanetarchive.ipac.caltech.edu} and \url{http://exoplanet.eu}.} (almost half of which were found with NASA's {\em Kepler} satellite), but the number expected to exist is vastly larger: by carefully quantifying what our available methods can and cannot observe, scientists estimate that there are over a hundred billion planetary systems in our Milky Way galaxy alone, with perhaps of order ten billion planets with some similarity to Earth.

 Apart from its very existence, 51\,Pegasi\,b had another surprise in store: at 150\,Earth masses and orbiting its star almost 20 times closer than Earth does the Sun, this “hot Jupiter” should not have existed by theories of the time.
 These and many subsequent observations have changed our ideas on how planetary systems form and evolve: we now realize that orbits can change so that planets may be discovered well away from where they formed; planets can engage in gravitational fights that can cause losers to be ejected as lone 'nomads' into interstellar space; planets exist that have two stars to cast twin shadows on their surfaces; \ldots\ Many planets orbit their stars at distances where water, if there is any, may exist in liquid form on their surface for billions of years, as on Earth where it enabled the development of life.